Aliucord/plugins/spec/modern/metadata.md

-    "hash": "a sha256 hash of the prebuilt plugin file here", "changelog": "the changelog to show to the user when updating", "commit": "the full commit hash that this plugin was built from", "fileName": "the file name of the plugin here", "version": "a semver-compatible version here"
+    "hash": "a sha256 hash of the prebuilt plugin file here", "changelog": "the changelog to show to the user when updating", "commit": "the full commit hash that this plugin was built from", "version": "a semver-compatible version here"
 }
 ```